whiskyechobravo/kerko/README.md

   as well as on small screens.
 It is based on [Bootstrap].
 * Customizable front-end: applications may partly or fully replace the default templates, scripts and stylesheets with their own.
-* Semantic markup: users may easily import citations into their own reference manager software, either from search results pages or individual bibliographic record pages, both of which embed bibliographic metadata (using the [OpenURL COinS][COinS] model).
+* Semantic markup: users may easily import records into their own reference manager software, either from search results pages or individual bibliographic record pages, both of which embed bibliographic metadata (using the [OpenURL COinS][COinS] model).
 Zotero Connector, for example, will automatically detect the metadata present in the page, but similar behavior applies to [many other reference management software][COinS_clients] as well.
-* Exporting: users may export individual citations as well as complete bibliographies corresponding to search results.
+* Exporting: users may export individual records as well as complete bibliographies corresponding to search results.
 By default, download links are provided for the RIS and BibTeX formats, but applications may be configured to export [any format supported by the Zotero API][Zotero_export].